Honeymoon Bay Septic Pilot Study Update

-This April, a pilot project will install small-scale enhanced treatment upgrades at up to three sites in Honeymoon Bay.
+Spokane Conservation District is collaborating with the Washington State Department of Ecology, Spokane County, and local property owners to improve the health of Newman Lake by finding an alternative to failing septic systems.
+A pilot project, started this spring, aimed at installing small-scale enhanced treatment upgrades for two sites in Honeymoon Bay.
 This state-of-the-art technology has been shown to be far more effective at protecting public health and water quality than the systems currently in use.

 What will the project accomplish?